 Why Choose KU's Dietetic Internship Program?

-Our program stands apart from others in many ways, from the outstanding faculty to the opportunity for training with the latest technology and interventions in a leading academic health center.
-KU’s program allows customized practice experiences to match the student’s individual interests.
-Located within an academic health center, KU provides students with ample opportunities to experience cutting edge practice and research in an urban setting serving diverse populations in the region.
+KU's program stands apart from others in many ways, from the outstanding faculty to the opportunity for training with the latest technology and interventions in a leading academic health center.
+Customized practice experiences match the student’s individual interests.
+Located within an academic health center, KU provides students with ample opportunities to experience cutting-edge practice and research in an urban setting serving diverse populations in the region.

 There are more than 45 clinical education affiliations in the metropolitan Kansas City and surrounding areas as well as opportunities for international experiences.
 Practice sites include The University of Kansas Hospital, KU Weight Management, Children’s Mercy Hospital and Clinics, VA Medical Center, KU Athletics, grocery stores, public schools, health departments, and others.

-KU has a proven record in producing top-level professionals, as evidenced by the consistently high first-time pass rate by our graduates on the national Registration Examination for Dietitians.
-Our first-time pass rate for KU graduates of the past five years (2015-2019) is 96.2%.
+KU has a proven record in producing top-level professionals, as evidenced by the consistently high first-time pass rate by KU graduates on the national Registration Examination for Dietitians.
+The first-time pass rate for KU graduates of the past five years (2015-2019) is 96.2%.
 One hundred percent of graduates passed the exam within the first year of program completion.

 Convenient Option for Master's Degree

-Students are strongly encouraged to enter KU's Master of Science in Dietetics and Nutrition program upon completion of the Dietetic Internship graduate certificate program.
+Students are strongly encouraged to enter KU's master's degree program upon completion of the dietetic internship graduate certificate program.
 Graduates of the dietetic internship program need an additional 16-19 hours to finish the master's degree.
 See details on the curriculum page.

-The University of Kansas Dietetic Internship graduate certificate program is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics, the Academy of Nutrition and Dietetics, 120 S. Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (800) 877-1600, ext.
+The University of Kansas Dietetic Internship graduate certificate program is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics, the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800-877-1600, ext.
 5400; ACEND@eatright.org.
 The program outcomes data are available upon request to prospective students and the public.
 Documents relating to accreditation may be obtained from the department office.